mxenabled/web-widget-sdk/README.md

 ##### Connect Widget configuration

-When using the `proxy` option with the Connect Widget, you may pass the widget settings directly to the widget class.
+When you are not using the `proxy` setting, you must pass the widget configuration in the SSO request that generates the SSO URL.
+However, when using the `proxy` setting with the Connect Widget, those configuration settings may be passed directly to the widget class.

 - `colorScheme`: Load the widget in the specified colorScheme; options are `light` and `dark`.
 Defaults to `light`.